Current position December 2021

 - groundwater sampling

-The Gasworks scheme would be an ‘EIA development’ because it has the potential for significant environmental effects (within the meaning of the EIA Regulations).
+The Gasworks scheme is an ‘EIA development’ because it has the potential for significant environmental effects (within the meaning of the EIA Regulations).
 The scope of information to be submitted as part of the EIA was agreed through a Scoping Opinion issued by the Council on 19 November 2020.

-We now know the existing conditions at the site.
-We will use the data in the scoping opinion report and will develop a model.
-This will identify what the risks are of contaminants reaching people and the environment, and crucially, how this risk would be mitigated during any redevelopment.
+The applicants planning application will need to identify what the risks are of contaminants reaching people and the environment, and crucially, how this risk would be mitigated during any redevelopment.